RichaMax/skeleton_key_duplicator/README.md

  8. Go back to the game and press `m`
  9. Enjoy!

-You can pause the bot at any time by pressing `m` again, it will finish the current loop and stay idle.
-If you repress `m` it will resume his execution.
+You can stop the bot at any time by pressing `m` again, it will finish the current loop and stop.

 # How it works